 When Does Your Hammer Need Repair?

-Hydraulic fluid running down the tool bit is an obvious indicator that your hammer has a problem and is usually a strong indicator of failed piston seals.
+Hydraulic fluid running down the tool bit is an obvious indicator that your hammer has a problem.
+That problem is usually a strong indicator that piston seals have failed.

 Some other parts that may need replacement during a hammer overhaul:

 Reseal – A hydraulic hammer rebuild always involves replacing all of the seals.

 Diaphragm – This critical component of the accumulator mechanism contains high-pressure nitrogen gas.
 Leaks or ruptures to the diaphragm will not allow the hammer to operate properly.

 Lower tool bushing – The most commonly replaced part in a hammer is the lower tool bushing.
 When hammering at an angle, not perpendicular to the surface, the tool bit wears against the tool bushing.
 Improper tool grease maintenance will increase tool bushing wear.
 When the bushing becomes worn and loose it causes a ripple effect throughout the hammer.
 This effect causes the tool bit to slide crooked in the hammer causing the piston to strike the tool bit at an angle.
 This